victorlaerte/wedeploy.com/node/electric/src/pages/updates/cli/index.md

 layout: "updates"
 updates:
  -
+  version: 1.4.8
+  date: May 18th, 2018
+  description: Added support for piping username and password for 'we login'.
+Minor improvements.
+ -
+  version: 1.4.7
+  date: May 13th, 2018
+  description: Improved user experience when running 'we deploy'.
+Minor improvements.
+ -
   version: 1.4.6
   date: May 8th, 2018
   description: Added support for using custom timezones (with environment variable TZ).
 Added support for deploying Git repositories.
 Fixing missing 'error counter'.
 Minor improvements.